Norman A. Scotch: Academic career

 Scotch was among the first scholars to help establish medical anthropology as a formal field of study in the United States.
 In his 1963 article "Medical Anthropology," he emphasized the significance of integrating sociocultural analysis into the study of health and illness, noting that anthropology had only recently begun to explore such dimensions.
 He is often credited with helping to coin and popularize the term "ethnomedicine" in this context.

 Scotch's early research also included a study of hypertension among the Zulu population in South Africa, which helped demonstrate how cultural and environmental factors such as urbanization and social stress influence health outcomes.
 His work, along with that of contemporaries like William Caudill and Steven Polgar, is frequently cited in overviews of the emergence of medical anthropology as a distinct discipline.

 At Northwestern, Scotch was deeply involved in the anthropology community and is reported to have lived in "Anthro House" and studied the cello during his time there."

-He initially sought to conduct fieldwork in Africa to study hypertension among the Zulu people but was denied a grant by the Ford Foundation.
+Scotch initially sought to conduct fieldwork in Africa to study hypertension among the Zulu people but was denied a grant by the Ford Foundation.
 He gained support from Jerry Stamler at the Northwestern Medical School and received a grant from the U.S. Public Health Service, leading to what he considered the first serious paper in medical anthropology.
 He is also credited with coining the term "ethnomedicine."

 Before going to Africa, Scotch conducted fieldwork among the Washoe people in Nevada, where he measured blood pressure as part of an epidemiology study and analyzed the relationship between stress, social integration, and health.
 He was assisted by his wife, Frieda, and stayed at the Stewart Indian School.

 His Zulu research resulted in over 30 publications related to hypertension and diet, placing him at the forefront of cross-cultural studies in cardiovascular health.
 Dr. Norman A. Scotch conducted extensive fieldwork in South Africa, particularly among Zulu communities, to examine the sociocultural factors influencing hypertension.
 His seminal 1963 study, *Sociocultural Factors in the Epidemiology of Zulu Hypertension*, published in the *American Journal of Public Health*, remains a cornerstone in understanding the intersection of culture, stress, and cardiovascular health.
 While the exact number of his publications on this topic is not specified in the available sources, his work is recognized for its significant contribution to cross-cultural cardiovascular research.

 Scotch held teaching positions at Washington State University, Harvard University, and Johns Hopkins University, where he and Sol Levine established a new department.
 At Harvard, his work contributed to the book Social Stress.
 At Johns Hopkins, he collaborated on longitudinal studies with the Framingham Heart Study on stress and heart disease.
 Scotch achieved tenure and became a full professor at age 38.

 He also spent time as a visiting professor at the University of California, San Diego and worked at the Salk Institute on studies of alcoholism.